afbat/spotifyplaylists/README.md

     - you may need to modify this further based on what you have installed already
   - open `/bin/activate.csh` and set the path for your virtual environment under `setenv VIRTUAL_ENV`
   - `spotipy_test.py` is from `spotipy`'s materials to test
   - run `update.py` and this will create a playlist for the current month if there isn't one yet, and then add all songs that you liked during that month.
 Or if there's already a playlist, it will update any songs that don't already appear for the current month.
 It will do this for the previous month as well.

+ Anyway, still working out a bunch of kinks with it and learning along the way, so always welcome to feedback!